sonkych/exportToPDF/README.md

 ## Available Endpoints

-The application exposes two endpoints for file conversion:
+The application exposes 4 endpoints for file conversion:

 - **Excel to PDF Conversion:** `POST /api/converter/excel2pdf`

     Attach the Excel file you wish to convert in the request body.

 - **HTML to PDF Conversion:** `POST /api/converter/html2pdf`

     Attach the HTML file you wish to convert in the request body.

+- **JSON to Excel Conversion:** `POST /api/converter/json2excel`

+    Attach the JSON file you wish to convert in the request body.

+- **JSON to CSV Conversion:** `POST /api/converter/json2csv`

+   Attach the JSON file you wish to convert in the request body.
 ## Usage Example

 To use the conversion service, send a POST request to the relevant endpoint with the file attached.
 Here's an example using `curl`: